Subscriber only lesson.

 - Arrange the tasks in their normal sequence

 - Plot each dependency between the tasks

 - Check for loops and danglers

-- Loops can cause a project to go into a set of activities (the loop) and cycle indefinitely.
+Loops can cause a project to go into a set of activities (the loop) and repeatedly cycle through them indefinitely.
 Put a counter on the loop with a maximum number of times to prevent this.